frappe/exotel_integration/README.md

 ## Setup

 ### Credentials setup
-Once the installation is complete, go to you exotel account (my.exotel.com) and generate API key to setup the integration.
+Once the installation is complete, go to your Exotel account (my.exotel.com) and generate API key to setup the integration.

-1. In your exotel account go to "API" page.
+1. In your Exotel account go to "API" page.
 <img width="1440" alt="Screenshot 2022-07-31 at 9 02 19 AM" src="https://user-images.githubusercontent.com/13928957/182023434-b939ddef-28e9-4a8f-84b1-5baa9a8625b5.png">

-2. Next click on "Create API Key" and create an API key with following permissions
+2. Now click on "Create API Key" and create an API key with following permissions.
 <img width="540" alt="Screenshot 2022-07-31 at 9 13 43 AM" src="https://user-images.githubusercontent.com/13928957/182023498-df33970c-27f7-43db-80c5-f3fef5b7e5e8.png">

-3. Once the key is generated got to you ERPNext account and open "Exotel Settings" page.
-Click on enable and fill the values of "Account SID", "API Key" & "API Token"
+3. Once the key is generated go to your ERPNext account and open "Exotel Settings" page.
+Click on enable and fill the values of "Account SID", "API Key" & "API Token".
 ![explainer](https://user-images.githubusercontent.com/13928957/182023954-3dd3acc5-d691-4398-ae74-ee8276520d96.png)

 ### Setup to track calls

 1. Login to your Exotel account and go to App Bazar.
-2. Create a new App for a new flow.
+2. Create a new "App" for a new flow.
 3. Setup the flow as you wish it to be.
-4. In your connect API under "Create popup..." and paste URL that you'll see in your "Exotel Settings" page once you are done with the [credentials setup](#credentials-setup).
+4. In your connect API under "Create popup...", copy and paste URL that you'll see in your "Exotel Settings" page once you are done with the [credentials setup](#credentials-setup).
 <img width="1354" alt="Screenshot 2022-07-31 at 3 25 56 PM" src="https://user-images.githubusercontent.com/13928957/182024295-399e28ce-c3d6-4e0a-b670-c308b1696578.png">
 5. After that add a "Passthru applet" under "After Call Conversation ends" and paste the same URL.